-I’ll skip the luxury and upscale categories since those are predictable and if you’re reading this blog, you’re probably not a frequent guest of the Ritz-Carlton.
+I’ll skip the luxury and upscale categories since those are predictable and if you’re reading this blog, you’re probably not a frequent guest of the Ritz-Carlton anyway.
 Here’s who came out on top in the Economy category, where the cheap hotel chains compete:

-If you ask me what the worst chain hotel I stayed in the past few years was, I would have vividly bad memories of a Quality Inn motel in Virginia that was the opposite of quality.
-I’m not surprised they’re scraping the bottom, along with Ramada, Rodeway Inn, and Knights Inn.
+If you ask me what the worst chain hotel I stayed in this decade was, I would have vividly bad memories of a Quality Inn motel in Virginia that was the opposite of quality.
+I’m not surprised they’re scraping the bottom of these categories, along with Ramada, Rodeway Inn, and Knights Inn.
 (Something heard never: “That Knights Inn we stayed in was really nice!”)

-While that category has Hilton, Marriott, and IHG, you’ll notice that Wyndham properties have the #1 and #2 spots in these two categories though, which leads us to the next section.
+While that category has Hilton, Marriott, and IHG, you’ll notice that Wyndham properties have the #1 spots in the two budget categories, which leads us to the next section.
 Which loyalty program earns you something back the easiest?

 The Best Hotel Loyalty Programs

-I’ve personally had a tough time earning much with Starwood, have gotten a few nights with Hilton Honors, and have scored over and over again with the IHG group.
+I’ve personally had a tough time earning much with Hyatt, have gotten a few nights with Hilton Honors, and have scored over and over again with the IHG group.
 More than a dozen times I have gotten nights at an IHG property (Holiday Inn, Holiday Inn Express, or Candlewood Suites usually) for 5K to 20K points a night—quite a bargain.

-Looking at this data-driven report from Wallethub put out last year, Wyndham Rewards snagged the #1 spot overall and they were the winner in a lot of individual categories too.
+Looking at this data-driven report from Wallethub put out a year ago, Wyndham Rewards snagged the #1 spot overall again and they were the winner in a lot of individual categories too.
 So I think it’s safe to say if you can stay at Wyndham brand hotels a lot, you’ll probably be on your way to freebies faster than with any other chain.

 This U.S. News and World Report round-up put Marriott’s program at the top, so if you travel a lot for your job that might be the best choice.
-They have more business hotels in the right locations around the world than anyone after swallowing up Starwood, so that probably gave them an edge.
+They have more hotels and brands around the world than anyone after swallowing up Starwood, so that probably gave them an edge.
 Wyndham Rewards did come in at #2 there though and the main criticism was that they don’t have a lot of high-end properties.